adriantich/DnoisE/README.md

    + [levenshtein](https://maxbachmann.github.io/Levenshtein/)
    + [tqdm](https://pypi.org/project/tqdm/)

- To make a binary of the program, nuitka creates an executable file (DnoisE.bin) in a "./src" directory as follows:
+To make a binary of the program, nuitka creates an executable file (DnoisE.bin) in the "./src" directory as follows:

 ```console
 cd ./DnoisE/